danbev/learning-ai/notes/lora.md

 ```

-With fine-tuning we don't updated the pre-trained weights, we only update the
+With fine-tuning we don't update the pre-trained weights, we only update the
 weights in the new layers that we add to the model.
 So it looks something like
 this:
 ```